• Jo-Anne Richards and Jo-Anne Hitchens running the Art of the Memoir workshops at the Karoo Art Hotel Barrydale

 There's a trophy cupboard (more like a wall) in GVW's library at his home in Franschhoek that stands as a record of those days.

-The GVW room has some memorable Jupiter Drawing Room history in it
+The GVW room has some memorable Jupiter Drawing Room history to it

 the copy is well worth a read for anyone interested in the power of branding